-B. Review reading, writing, and math placement levels with the ODSS staff person.
+- Review reading, writing, and math placement levels with the ODSS staff person.
 In some cases, these placement levels determine the classes for which students are eligible to register.
-Office of Disability Support Services (ODSS) staff can assist with class selection and program study, and will refer students to appropriate on-campus offices.
+Office of Disability Support Services (ODSS) staff will refer students to appropriate on-campus offices.
 Students can register on campus during ongoing registration times.
 They can check LCC's main web page at www.lcc.edu for registration information.

-C. Discuss accommodations with an ODSS staff person who will review documentation and ask about the kind of assistance received in the past in order to make an accurate recommendation for classroom and testing accommodations.
+- Discuss accommodations with an ODSS team member who will review documentation and ask about the kind of assistance received in the past in order to make an accurate recommendation for classroom and testing accommodations.

 - D. Receive an instructor memo detailing the accommodations for which they qualify.
 This memo notifies the instructor that the student has registered with ODSS and is eligible for the requested accommodations.
 IT IS THE STUDENT'S RESPONSIBILITY TO CONTACT THE INSTRUCTOR about accommodation needs by showing the instructor the memo from ODSS.